oneapi-src/oneDAL/docs/source/build_app/build-application.rst

             - onedal_core_dll.1.lib
             - onedal_core_dll.1.lib

-   Number in dynamic library file name is major binary version of library.
-See `Dynamic library versions`_ to find that major version means.
+   The number in the name of a dynamic library file is the major binary version of the library.
+   See `Dynamic library versions`_ to learn what the major version means.

 Applications on Linux
 ---------------------